Touhouken Bunroku: Reception

 Famitsu reviewers gave it a total of 27 points out of 40.
-Maru Katsu Famicom awarded it individual scores of 4, 6, 7, 6, 6, summing to 29/50.
+Marukatsu Famicom awarded it individual scores of 4, 6, 7, 6, 6, summing to 29/50.
 According to Family Computer Magazines reader-polled game report cards, the game was rated 17.36/30.
 It described the game as "a laughingly absurd world", believing its greatest appeal lies in its "wildly unpredictable story—a deliberate contrast to conventional game systems.
 Every character’s graphics and dialogue are guaranteed to provoke roaring laughter.
-Highly recommended for adventure fans tired of the usual 'murder mystery investigations.'"
+Highly recommended for adventure fans tired of the usual 'murder mystery investigations.

-The gaming book Bad Taste Game Journey said this game has "exists far beyond the realm of self-proclaimed 'absurdist cult games'", and believed "this exclusive, user-hostile design philosophy which rooted in a Yumeno Kyūsaku esque worldview could only have been realized in an era when games were still treated as 'artistic works' rather than mere products."
+The gaming book Bad Taste Game Journey said this game has "exists far beyond the realm of self-proclaimed 'absurdist cult games, and believed "this exclusive, user-hostile design philosophy which rooted in a Yumeno Kyūsaku esque worldview could only have been realized in an era when games were still treated as 'artistic works' rather than mere products."

 Comparing the game to Idol Hakkenden, gaming magazine GAMESIDE believed the two games cemented Natsume’s reputation as the king of quirky oddities.
 GAMESIDE pointed every characters except Marco are in full-blown comedy mode, and praised its animation-heavy presentation scores above average.
 Despite its unhinged narrative, the "Zapping System" which let players switch characters mid-scene showing "technical polish that shouldn’t be underestimated."